 As you intercede for your child, asking the Lord of the universe to help your precious child to grow into all He wants them to be, you will be helping to unleash heavenly forces to act on the behalf of your child.

-*Bridge of Hope is independent of Gospel for Asia and is solely responsible for serving the underprivileged children in Asia.
-Gospel for Asia provides funding for Bridge of Hope and serves as a conduit of communication between the sponsor and their child.
+*The Child Sponsorship Program is independent of GFA World and is solely responsible for serving the underprivileged children in Asia.
+GFA World provides funding for the Child Sponsorship Program and serves as a conduit of communication between the sponsor and their child.

 ** Due to socioeconomic conditions, a version of this sponsorship program is offered only within India that makes available multiple sponsorships with a lower monthly donation amount.